Startup studios go Hollywood as CAA launches Creative Labs

 To ensure the alignment of interests, employees of the studio have an equity stake in the venture studio and will be able to receive equity in all of the businesses that are spun out from it.
 They also have the option of graduating from the studio to participate in the development of the individual startups as those businesses mature, Edwards said.

-“Part of the genesis story of the lab was also a realization that the media and entertainment and sports world has really changed,” said Block.
+“Part of the genesis story of the lab was also a realization that the media and entertainment and sports world has really changed,” said Brody.
 “The industry itself has changed.
 The old model was you used to sell product for other people… you were selling stuff for others… as the platforms evolved where talent could speak direct to consumers you realized you could sell your own things and build your own brands and really have the direct relationship.”

 That’s what Creative Labs is trying to capture.